eternaldensity/Sandcastle-Builder/README.md

 - Somehow DoN wasn't tagged as Action because of capitalisation.
 I thought it was working before
 - Fixed 0 castles from Trebuchets if you have none of the new multipliers
 - Untag some things when no JD
+- Irregular Rivers are not Waves in the description now
+- TWV0YWwlMjUyME1vbHBpZXM= [REDACTED]
+- That was redundant.
+- Believe me!
+- Tagged items are now sorted!

 ### 1.41
 - Boost price fix: some were 1000 times what I intended